Swatigupta1997/SwatiGupta1997.github.io/index.md

 ---

 ## About Me
  Hi, I am a passionate learner, and love solving real world problems that are not only challenging but also require thorough understanding.
-The recent advances in technology excite me, especially in the areas of robotics and all other fields that overlap with it, like Natural language processing and computer vision.
+The recent advances in technology excite me, especially in the areas of HCI and intelligent robotics, along with the fusion of the two - Human-Robot Interaction.
 I would love to explore these fields further.

 Go to my [BLOG](blog_home.html) and explore everyday tips and tricks for coders!

 ## Fields of Interest
+- Human Computer Interaction
 - Robotics
 - Computer Vision
 - Machine Learning